robertos1232/ToDoList/README.md

 # ToDoList
 This is a todo project in python for study.
-This app is simplicity and beauty
+This app is simplicity and beauty.

 ## Installation
 Please use git clone to your favorit folder.